 Lectors have a love of scripture and the ability to proclaim the living Word of God to the assembled community.
 Adults or teens who have been confirmed and have these gifts are eligible for this ministry.
 Training and on-going support are provided.

-We welcome Paul Trevisan as our new parish Lector Coordinator.
+Our Lector Coordinator is Paul Trevisan.
 For more information, please call the Liturgy Office at 289-9614.
-PLEASE NOTE NEW LITURGY OFFICE NUMBER.

 (The Daily Lectionary Readings are available on the U.S. Bishops’ website.)